torvalds/linux/Documentation/media/uapi/v4l/pixfmt-meta-intel-ipu3.rst

 ===================

-The pipeline parameters are passed to the "ipu3-imgu [01] parameters" metadata output video nodes, using the :c:type:`v4l2_meta_format` interface.
+The pipeline parameters are passed to the "ipu3-imgu [01] parameters" metadata output video yesdes, using the :c:type:`v4l2_meta_format` interface.
 They are formatted as described by the :c:type:`ipu3_uapi_params` structure.

 Both 3A statistics and pipeline parameters described here are closely tied to